What Is BNPL and How Does It Work?

 Dispute Resolution Channels and What to Expect

-• Have clear refund policies
+• Publishes clear refund and return policies

-• Provide written responses and timelines
+• Provides written timelines for resolution

 Applying for BNPL Services